-For the 2017 Trustees Report, there are no changes to the ultimate immigration assumptions from those used in the 2016 Trustees Report.
-Table 3.1 displays the annual immigration levels assumed for the 2017 Trustees Report as well as those assumed in the 2016 Trustees Report.
-Historical data updates result in a decrease (worsening) in the long-range OASDI actuarial balance of about 0.01 percent of taxable payroll.
+For the 2018 Trustees Report, the ultimate immigration assumptions are changed slightly from those used in the 2017 Trustees Report, as a result of clarification from the Department of Homeland Security (DHS) regarding the implementation of the 2014 executive actions on immigration.
+Table 3.1 displays the annual immigration levels assumed for the 2018 Trustees Report as well as those assumed for the 2017 Trustees Report.
+Updated historical data result in a decrease (worsening) in the long-range OASDI actuarial balance of about 0.01 percent of taxable payroll.
+The scheduled phase-out of the DACA program and the non-implementation of the 2014 executive action on immigration of entrepreneurs are estimated to have a negligible effect on the actuarial balance.

-Historically, the annual number of legal immigrants (persons becoming legal permanent residents) has risen substantially, averaging around 1.1 million persons per year since 2005.
-Based on this experience and the belief that the number of future legal immigrants in the category of immediate relatives of U.S. citizens will be close to current levels, the Trustees intermediate ultimate assumption is 1.06 million new legal permanent residents per year for the 2017 Trustees Report.
-There was no change to the assumption that legal emigration out of the Social Security area will be 25 percent of the number of legal immigrants, or 265,000 per year, ultimately.
+Historically, the annual number of lawful permanent resident (LPR) immigrants has risen substantially, averaging around 1.1 million persons per year since 2005.
+Based on this experience and the belief that the number of future LPR immigrants in the category of immediate relatives of U.S. citizens will remain close to current levels, the Trustees' intermediate ultimate assumption is 1.05 million new LPRs per year for the 2018 Trustees Report.
+This is slightly lower than the ultimate assumption of 1.06 million for the 2017 Trustees Report.
+The decrease is due to clarification from DHS regarding the implementation of the 2014 executive actions on immigration.
+One of those executive actions was intended to increase the number of entrepreneur green cards issued.
+The Trustees assumed an increase of about 10,000 persons per year.
+DHS recently clarified that this executive action was never implemented, and the Trustees assume it will not be implemented.
+Therefore, for the 2018 Trustees Report, the Trustees are reversing this earlier assumption.
+The Trustees made no change to the assumption that legal emigration out of the Social Security area will be 25 percent of the number of LPR immigrants, or 262,500 per year, ultimately.

-For other-than-legal ("other") immigration, there were no changes to the immigration model introduced for the 2014 Trustees Report, and no changes to the updated exit rates used in the 2016 Trustees Report.
-The model projects the annual other immigration flows by splitting them into three main components: (1) the other immigrants entering the Social Security area each year, (2) those who leave the stock of other immigrants and move outside the Social Security area, and (3) the other immigrants that adjust status to become legal permanent residents, thereby leaving other immigration, less other emigration out of the Social Security area, and less those who adjust status to become legal permanent residents.
+For other-than-LPR immigration, there were no changes to the immigration model introduced for the 2014 Trustees Report, and no changes to the updated exit rates used for the 2017 Trustees Report.
+The model projects the annual other-than-LPR immigration flows in three main components: (1) the other-than-LPR immigrants entering the Social Security area each year, (2) those who leave the stock of other-than-LPR immigrants and move outside the Social Security area, and (3) the other-than-LPR immigrants who adjust status to become LPRs, thereby leaving other-than-LPR status.
+The net other-than-LPR immigration is equal to the gross level of other-than-LPR immigration, less other-than-LPR emigration out of the Social Security area, and less those who adjust status to become LPRs.

-The model continues to project these annual other immigrant flows and further separates the other immigrants into three specific categories: (1) those who have temporary legal status ("nonimmigrant"), (2) those who never had legal status ("never-authorized"), and (3) those who originally entered legally as a nonimmigrant but overstayed their visa ("visa-overstayers").
+The model continues to project these annual other-than-LPR immigrant flows and further projects the other-than-LPR immigrants in three specific categories: (1) those who have temporary legal status ("nonimmigrant"), (2) those who never had legal status ("neverauthorized"), and (3) those who originally entered legally as nonimmigrants but overstayed their visa ("visa-overstayers").

-Using this model of other immigration, the level of net other immigration, under the intermediate alternative, is assumed to be about 764,000 persons for 2017, 717,000 persons for 2020, 462,000 persons for 2050, and 432,000 persons for 2090.
-The average level of net other immigration during the 75-year projection period is approximately 491,000 persons per year.
+Using this model of other-than-LPR immigration, the level of net other-than-LPR immigration, under the intermediate alternative, is projected to be about 853,000 persons for 2018, 710,000 persons for 2020, 459,000 persons for 2050, and 431,000 persons for 2090.
+The average level of net other-than-LPR immigration during the 75-year projection period is approximately 484,000 persons per year.
 The following table presents the projected net numbers of immigrants for the intermediate alternative.